mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 his and his alone.
 Therefore, Ktolaihuihwouftairl could not claim his old social standing based on the underground base at Yekhtia.

-Fifty kilometres away from the starport, Ktolaihuihwouftairl discovered a wide crater left by some ancient asteroid impact.
+Fifty kilometers away from the starport, Ktolaihuihwouftairl discovered a wide crater left by some ancient asteroid impact.
 His engineers covered the crater with a tent of highly reflective foil and sealed the edges.
 The foil reflected most of the sunlight and insulated the valley.